 The case law of the highest national courts and of international courts (like the Court of Justice of the European Union - CJEU) are an important source to know what "the law" is.

 In their judgments, courts need not only apply the law to a particular case , they need also to interpret the legal norms set the relevant legislation.
 Every reading of a given legal text involves interpretation of its meaning..

 - restrictively (staying close to the literal text of the law and/or narrowing down the impact of the norm) or

 - extensively (taking more liberty towards the meaning of a certain legal text and/or broadening or extending its scope).

-Below you can find an example of a recent case decided by the ECJ concerning the interpretation and effects of the directives regarding Equal Treatment between men and women.
+Below you can find an example of a recent case decided by the CJEU concerning the interpretation and effects of the directives regarding Equal Treatment between men and women.
 For information on a particular case, you will find under this document a complete list of ECJ case law regarding Equal Treatment between men and women .

-Example of a recent case:
+Example of recent cases:

 - Case C-236/09, Association belge des Consommateurs Test-Achats ASBL and Others v Conseil des ministres, of 1 March 2011 (gender & insurance premiums)